Updated November 9, 2021

 There are many ways to find candidates, but most human resource managers will tell you the challenge lies in finding qualified candidates.
 To help expedite this process, ask your best employees for referrals and consider offering bonuses if their referral leads to a hire.
 Not only do your current employees know the job, they know the company.
 For cold applicants, be sure to use resume sorting software thoughtfully, considering that personality and cultural aptitude can’t be taught, but job functions can.

 Employees make or break a company, so hiring should not be taken lightly.
-With a strategic focus, thoughtful planning, and a focus on fitting personality and culture, you can support effective hiring in 2015.
+With a strategic focus, thoughtful planning, and a focus on fitting personality and culture, you will be able to expand your team.